Cognigy/Documentation/docs/ai-copilot/getting-started.md

 7. Go to **Handover Settings** and select your Handover Provider.
 8. Go to **Copilot** and select your preferred **Copilot Flow**, which will be executed as a substitute during the Handover.
 9. From the **Copilot Config** list, select the configuration you created via API.
 If you select **None**, the default AI Copilot config will be applied.
 You can override the default config in the Copilot: Set Config Node within your AI Copilot Flow.
-10. _(Optional)_ Add a transcript tile to display the conversation with the customer, by enabling the toggle "Enable Transcript Tile with ID 'transcript' in the AI Copilot Workspace" in the AI Copilot Settings.
+10. _(Optional)_ Add a Transcript Tile to display the conversation with the customer, by enabling the toggle "Enable Transcript Tile with ID 'transcript' in the AI Copilot Workspace" in the AI Copilot Settings.
+This toggle in turn enables additional settings:
+   - Enable the chat input for the Transcript Tile to enable the agent to send messages to the customer - Enables the agent to send messages from the Transcript Tile.
+   - Enable redaction of Transcript Tile messages - allows to redact, for example, sensitive information from the transcript.
 11. Click **Save**.

 ## Configure an AI Copilot Flow